LeenaShekhar/ensemble_algorithms/README.md

 # Ensemble algorithms

 ### Ensemble learning means combining many different classifiers into oe stronger classifier.
-THis can be done in many different ways.
+This can be done in many different ways.

 1. Bagging
 2. Boosting